David C. Paton: Career

 Paton began his academic career at the University of California as a Research Biologist in 1979.
 In 1981, he was awarded a Queen Elizabeth II Fellowship and spent two years conducting research at the Australian Museum before becoming a senior teaching fellow in the Department of Zoology at the University of Adelaide from 1983 until 1986.
 He then held various research appointments in the Department of Zoology at the University of Adelaide between 1987 and 1996.
 Subsequently, he joined the Department of Environmental Biology at University of Adelaide as a Lecturer in 1997, and was appointed a Senior Lecturer in 2000.
 Having served at that position till 2003, he held an appointment as an associate professor in the School of Earth and Environmental Science there from 2003 till 2019, when he retired.
 Since 2020, he has been serving as an Adjunct Associate Professor of the School of Biological Sciences in the Faculty of Sciences, Engineering, and Technology at the University of Adelaide.

 He managed the Flinders-Baudin (Field) Research Centre on Kangaroo Island for the University of Adelaide from 2000, until the facility was destroyed by wildfire in January 2020.

 Paton was a co-founder of the non-profit organization, Arid Recovery, which works for the sustainable restoration of arid ecosystems and the conservation of threatened species in Australia, and served as a board member from 2009 to 2013.
 He also co-founded Bio-R, and has been directing restoration programs, and revegetation works in Southern Australia since 2008.

 Research

-Paton's research works have received numerous awards, such as the D.L.
-Seventy Medal, Member of the Order of Australia, and South Australian Premier's Science Excellence Award.
+Paton's research works have received numerous awards, such as the D. L. Serventy Medal, Member of the Order of Australia, and South Australian Premier's Science Excellence Award.
 His research spans the fields of ecology, conservation biology, ecosystem restoration, and conservation, with a particular focus on understanding, and managing the natural systems of South Australia.